What sort of references do you take?

 Where electrical appliances are included we are obliged to supply safety instructions and we will arrange this.

-We insist that all properties we let include smoke detectors at the rate of at least one per floor, unless the property has a full fire alarm system.
+We insist that all properties we let include smoke detectors and we also strongly recommend a carbon monoxide alarm even if your property does not have an open fire or log burner at the rate of at least one per floor, unless the property has a full fire alarm system.
 These must be checked and working when a tenant takes possession, but our Tenancy Agreement places the liability for on-going testing on the tenant.

-If the property has working open fireplaces we recommend that you arrange for these to be regularly swept.
+If the property has working open fireplaces we recommend that you arrange for these to be regularly swept and you must have a fully working carbon monoxide alarm in the property.
 We can arrange these matters on your behalf.

 A tenant or other party may ask the local authority to carry out an inspection of the property under the Housing Health and Safety Rating System.
 The local authority has significant powers to require property owners to make the property safe.
 The system is based on whomever may be considered the most vulnerable person to occupy the property.
 We will explain how these regulations may affect you.
 We will also assist you with outcomes of such an inspection.
 However, this is not included in our standard fee structure and we will charge fees based upon an hourly rate applicable at the time if you require our assistance.